ExodusMovement/asana-actions/README.md

 - Commit the changes you want to test to a branch
 - Run `npm version patch` to bump the version in package.json (this will also create a commit)
-- Edit `.github/workflows/pull-request.yml` to use your new version
+- Edit `.github/workflows/asana-link.yml` to use your new version
 - Push all the changes to your branch
 - Create a new release on https://github.com/ExodusMovement/asana-actions/releases with the `Tag version` field set to the same semver that you just pushed
 - Finally, open a PR for your branch.
 It should automatically run your action on that PR

+  NB: If you have opened the PR prior to the actions above, edit and save the PR title and it should run the action